creepersguitar/Codeinstitute-project-1/README.md

 This particular colour palette was chosen for its calmimg, warm purple tones.

 ![Colour palette](assets/images/readme-images/Colour%20palette.png)
+### Images
+**Images:** Besides the hero image of the purple light, there is only one other image which says "passion led us here" in a shadow of a person.
 ## Features

 ###  Potential Future Features